-The low-carb, high-fat ketogenic diet is known for promoting rapid weight loss, but psychiatrists say it can combat depression and bipolar disorder.
+The low carb, high-fat ketogenic diet is known for promoting rapid weight loss, but psychiatrists say it can also combat depression and bipolar disorder.

 “There are a lot of people out there who call themselves depressed who aren’t actually depressed,” psychiatrist Rif El-Mallakh, a professor at the University of Louisville School of Medicine, told the Washington Post.

 “I think people confuse low energy with depression, or sugar crashes with mood swings, but they probably don’t have a mental illness.
 And those people may do better with dietary interventions alone.”